larpchronicles/rules/chronicles-rulebook.md

 # Combat Rules

 ## Armor: Immunities
 In the event that the player are hit by an ability that they are immune to, their armor does not take the damage.

 ## Armor: Receiving Damage
 During combat, when damage is taken by a character, it is first deducted from the Armor Point total, unless otherwise stated by a specific spell or skill.
 If the player still has Armor Points remaining, it does not matter which location is covered by armor, they will still deduct the damage from their remaining points.

 ## Bows and Crossbows: Blocking
 Bows may be used to block attacks.
-Bows may also be used to block attacks while wielding a One-Handed Weapon, so long as the skills One-Handed Weapons, Ranged Weapons, and Dual Wield are purchased.
+Bows may also be used to block attacks while wielding a One-Handed Weapon, so long as the skills One-Handed Proficiency, Ranged Proficiency, and Off-Hand Proficiency are purchased.
 If struck by an attack, the player must spend a 3 count to restring the bow before they may fire with it again _(See: Warbow)_.

 ## Casting Spells
 Casting a spell is an act of will and physical effort combined, gathering the energy that the caster has prepared in their memory and then throwing it out into the world.
 In LARP Chronicles, a spell's energy is represented by a "spell packet", a small bundle of cloth, usually filled with bird seed, that is thrown at, or touched against other participants, in order to use magic.

 When casting a spell, first a player must have a spell packet in a free hand.
-Then, they cast the spell by speaking the entire incant or verbal (as specified by each spell), then throwing the packet, swinging their weapon (in the case of Spell Strikes), or touching the packet to their target (in the case of touch casting).
+Then, they cast the spell by speaking the entire incant or verbal (as specified by each spell), then throwing the packet, swinging their weapon (in the case of spellstrikes), or touching the packet to their target (in the case of touch casting).
 If the spell packet or weapon strikes a target successfully, they are affected as per the spell's description, unless they are capable of resisting the magic.

-A spell or magic ability delivered via packet or Spell Strike successfully lands on the target if the packet or weapon phys rep makes contact with any part of the target's body, clothing, held items, or possessions.
+A spell or magic ability delivered via packet or spellstrike successfully lands on the target if the packet or weapon phys rep makes contact with any part of the target's body, clothing, held items, or possessions.

 A "Free Hand" in this instance means that the hand holding the spell packet may not be holding any other items.
 I.E., no swords, shields, potions, sticks, bedrolls, snack cakes, and such.
 A player may hold multiple spell packets in the same hand and still cast.

-If a caster's spell incant or throw is disrupted, the Mana Points (or ability) used to cast the spell are lost the same as though it were successfully cast.
-Taking damage does not interrupt a cast, however, effects that would prevent spellcasting (such as Stun, or being dead) can interrupt the casting of a spell.
+If a caster's spell incant or throw is disrupted, the mana points (or ability) used to cast the spell are lost the same as though it were successfully cast.
+Taking damage does not interrupt a cast, however, effects that would prevent spellcasting (such as stun, or being dead) can interrupt the casting of a spell.

 If a player accidentally or mistakenly fails to correctly incant a spell or ability, the spell or ability does not work.
-The Mana Points or ability used to cast the spell are not expended, and the caster simply has to start over with casting the spell.
+The mana points or ability used to cast the spell are not expended, and the caster simply has to start over with casting the spell.
 This is a "good faith" policy, and intentional abuse of this policy may be met with disciplinary action as per the Chronicles Code of Conduct.

 Some spells require a "X count" to cast where X may be three or five.
 This is always intended to be X number of seconds.